LynnCelest/mono-no-aware/README.md

 Mono No Aware
 May 2018 | See Live Demo at:  https://elejy.herokuapp.com/

-Project descriptionWeb Game where the player can walk & converse with scripted characters.
+Web Game where the player can walk & converse with scripted characters.

 ● Developed with Node.js, Express, Webpack, & Phaser.